 Key Points for Straight Hair:

-2. blowout technique can add significant volume to straight hair — it lifts the roots and creates a fuller silhouette
+- A blowout technique can add significant volume to straight hair, it lifts the roots and creates a fuller silhouette

-💡 Tip: If your straight hair tends to fall flat by midday, try a sea salt spray as a base before your matte clay.
-It adds grip and texture that makes your style last 2x longer.
+Tip: If your straight hair tends to fall flat by midday, try a sea salt spray as a base before your matte clay.
+It adds grip and texture that makes your style last twice as long.

 Thick Hair